-Are you ready for the next generation of consoles that are releasing in November?
-Because the launch of the PlayStation 4 and Xbox One is quickly approaching.
-Since we’ll all be investing in next-gen consoles at one point in time, it’s worth having a look at the differences between their multiplayer and online capabilities.
+Are you ready for the new generation of consoles and VR devices that will change how we all play games?
+Since we’ll all be investing in new gen consoles at one point in time, it’s worth having a look at the differences between their multiplayer and online capabilities.

 In the recent months, some things have changed while other aspects of the online services remain the same.